A Probabilistic Choreography Language for PRISM: A Motivating Example

 In PRISM, modules are individual processes whose behaviour is specified by a collection of commands, in a declarative fashion.
 Processes have a local state, can interact with other modules and query each other's state.
 Above, the modules \codeprism{User} (lines \ref{user-init}-\ref{user-end}) and \codeprism{CheckOut} (lines \ref{check-init}-\ref{check-end}) can synchronise on different labels, e.g., \codeprism{alpha_1}.
 On line \ref{first-line}, \codeprism{(User_STATE=0)} is a condition indicating that this transition is enabled when \codeprism{User_STATE} has value 0.
 The variable \codeprism{lambda} is a rate, since the program models a Continuous Time Markov Chain (CTMC).
 The command \codeprism{(User_STATE'=1)} is an update, indicating that \codeprism{User_STATE} changes to 1 when this transition fires.

-Understanding the interactions between processes in this example might indeed be challenging, especially without additional context or explanation.
-Alternatively, when formalised using our choreographic language, the same model becomes significantly clearer.
+Understanding the interactions between processes in this example may require inspecting several module transitions.
+When formalised using our choreographic language, the interaction structure is expressed as a single global description, which makes the communication pattern directly visible.

 In this model, we define three distinct choreographies, namely \codechor{C0}, \codechor{C1}, and \codechor{C2}.
 These choreographies describe the interaction patterns between the modules \codechor{CheckOut} and \codechor{User}.
 The state updates resulting from these interactions are not explicitly depicted as they are not relevant for this particular protocol, but necessary in the PRISM implementation.
 As evident from this example, the choreographic language facilitates a straightforward understanding of the interactions between processes, minimizing the likelihood of errors.
 In fact, we can think of the choreography representation of this example as the product of the two PRISM modules seen above.